-Also excluded from the list were Hawaii-based operations with gross annual sales that traditionally are lumped together with the parent company’s total national or international sales.
+Also excluded from the list are Hawaii-based operations with gross annual sales that traditionally are lumped together with the parent company's total national or international sales.

-Since most of the information found in national print and online databases are at least one year old, they are used only as a starting point.
-Honolulu-based Mattson Sunderland Research & Planning Associates Inc., on behalf of Hawaii Business, contacts companies to verify or update information.
+Since most of the information found in national print and online databases are at least 1 year old, they are used only as a starting point.
+Honolulu-based Mattson-Sunderland Research & Planning Associates Inc., on behalf of Hawaii Business, contacts companies to verify or update information.
 Once the information is confirmed, then the company is ranked.

-Hawaii Business advises exercising extra caution with the Top 250 list.
-The magazine does not assume any liability for the absolute correctness of the information printed in these rankings.
+Hawaii Business does not assume any liability for the absolute correctness of the information printed in these rankings.

-Rank: A company’s placement on the list.
-If annual gross sales were equal, companies were ranked according to sales improvement over the previous year and by the number of employees.
+Rank: A company's placement on the list.
+If annual gross sales were equal, companies were ranked according to sales drops and gains compared with the previous year.

 Gross Annual Sales: The latest available annual company revenues for the local operations and its subsidiaries.
 Revenues may be for the calendar year or for the fiscal year.

-Employees: In most cases, the figure reflects people working 20 hours or more per week.
+Employees: In most cases, the figure reflects persons working 20 hours or more per week.

 Parent Company: This refers to the parent of the ranked company.

-For companies with headquarters in Hawaii, “sales” reflect the revenues of the company and all of its subsidiaries in state, on the mainland or overseas.
-For a company whose parent is located outside of Hawaii, revenues reflect Hawaii sales only.
+For companies with headquarters in Hawaii, "sales" reflect the revenues of the company and all of its subsidiaries in the state, on the Mainland or overseas.
+For a company with headquarters outside of Hawaii, revenues reflect Hawaii sales only.

 "Sales" figures for banks include total interest income plus total non-interest income.

-• A sales volume high enough to qualify.
-For definition of “sales” by industry, see above explanation.
+• A sales volume that is high enough to qualify.
+For definition of "sales" by industry, see above explanation.

 • A cover letter from a certified public accountant attesting to those submitted figures.